The PERFECT Jordan Itinerary; How To Spend 7 Days in Jordan

 DAY 2: Amman + Jerash

-Depending, how long you have in Jordan you can have a fast-paced day and fit both these things into 1 day or (like me) spread it over 2 days, which is much more relaxed.
+On the 2nd day of your Jordan itinerary, depending, how long you have in Jordan you can have a fast-paced day and fit both these things into 1 day or (like me) spread it over 2 days, which is much more relaxed.
 Amman is a gorgeous Middle Eastern city.
 This is especially true for people who haven’t traveled much in the Middle East.
 It’s friendly, super safe and full of little eateries.

 On your city tour, make sure to include the Amman Citadel (3JD to enter – $4) – home to the Roman Temple of Hercules, Hercules hand the citadel ruins.
 All dating back to the 2nd century AD!
-The Amman Citadel is also the site of Jordan Archaeological Museum, which is home to a collection of artefacts from the Citadel and other Jordanian historic sites (not my scene personally.
+The Amman Citadel is also the site of Jordan Archaeological Museum, which is home to a collection of artifacts from the Citadel and other Jordanian historic sites (not my scene personally.
 But if you have the Jordan Pass, it’s included)

 From there, you can walk for 30 minutes or so down the steps all the way to the Roman Amphitheatre (2JD to enter – $3).
 The Roman Theatre is a 6,000-seat, 2nd-century Roman theatre and after you get your ticket, you can climb all the way to the top.